nathanbaleeta/ureport_mobile/CONTRIBUTING.md

 7. Push it back to your repo.
 8. Click the Compare & pull request button.
 9. Click Create pull request to open a new pull request.

-## Issue tracking

-ureport-mobile uses GitHub’s tracker called [Issues](https://github.com/unicef/ureport-mobile/issues) for easy collaboration among developers to keep track of tasks, enhancements, and bugs during software sprints.
-A typical issue looks like this:
-* A **title** and **description** describe what the issue is all about.
-* Color-coded labels help you categorize and filter your issues (just like labels in email).
-* A **milestone** acts like a container for issues.
-This is useful for associating a group of issues with specific features or time period (e.g. Weekly Sprint 9/9-9/20 or FCM 1.0.0).
-* One **assignee** is responsible for working on the issue at any given time.
-* **Comments** allow anyone with access to the repository to provide feedback.

 ## CI/CD
 We use [CircleCI](https://circleci.com/) for continuous integration to automatically run unit and integration tests before merging new code into the base branch.